List of cities in Assam by population: List of cities by population

-A list of urban agglomerations / cities having populations of 1 lakh and above in the Indian state of Assam.
+This is a list of urban agglomerations / cities having populations of 1 lakh and above in the Indian state of Assam.

-Urban Agglomeration
+Urban agglomeration

-In the census of India 2011, an Urban Agglomeration has been defined as follows:
+In the census of India 2011, an urban agglomeration was defined as follows:

-An urban agglomeration is a continuous urban spread constituting a town and its adjoining outgrowths (OGs), or two or more physically contiguous towns together with or without outgrowths of such towns.
+"An urban agglomeration is a continuous urban spread constituting a town and its adjoining outgrowths (OGs), or two or more physically contiguous towns together with or without outgrowths of such towns.
 An Urban Agglomeration must consist of at least a statutory town and its total population (i.e. all the constituents put together) should not be less than 20,000 as per the 2001 Census.
-In varying local conditions, there were similar other combinations which have been treated as urban agglomerations satisfying the basic condition of contiguity.
+In varying local conditions, there were similar other combinations which have been treated as urban agglomerations satisfying the basic condition of contiguity."

-Constituents of Urban Agglomerations in Assam
+Constituents of urban agglomerations in Assam

-The recorded urban agglomerations of Assam, with a population of 1 lakh or above, are noted below:
+The recorded urban agglomerations of Assam, with a population of 1 lakh or above, are noted below.